bart747/bart747/_posts/2016-03-08-payment-UI-friction.md

 it's sometimes good to repeat yourself.
 Especially when it's about user's money or privacy.

 It will make the process appear safer.
-There will be less users moving step or two back to just in case check data again.
+There will be fewer users moving step or two back to just in case check data again.